aplbrain/dandi-docs/docs/user-guide-using/accessing-data/external-services.md

 # External Services

-DANDI integrates with various external services to enhance data accessibility and analysis capabilities.
+{{ instance.name }} integrates with various external services to enhance data accessibility and analysis capabilities.
 This page describes the external services that can be used with {{ instance.name }} data.

 ## NWB Explorer

 [NWB Explorer](https://nwbexplorer.opensourcebrain.org/) is a web-based tool for visualizing and exploring NWB files.
 It provides an interactive interface for browsing NWB file structure and visualizing data without requiring any programming.

-### Using NWB Explorer with DANDI
+### Using NWB Explorer with {{ instance.name }}

 1. Navigate to a Dandiset on the {{ instance.name }} Archive
 2. Browse to an NWB file